onedata/onedata-acceptance/tests/upgrade/README.md

         - cluster-manager
   oneclient: 20.02.3
 ```

+Also `default` can be provided as a target version.
+In that case version is read from file in
+`./artifacts_dir/` which is created there by running `onenv pull_artifacts` before tests.

 #### Scenarios
 This is a list of names of files in `environments/scenarios` directory without `.yaml` suffix. \